omni/tokenbridge/oracle/README.md

 - **Signature Request Watcher**: Listens to `UserRequestForSignature` events on the Home network.
 - **Collected Signatures Watcher**: Listens to `CollectedSignatures` events on the Home network.
 - **Affirmation Request Watcher**: Depends on the bridge mode.
-   - `Native-to-ERC20` and `Arbitrary-Message`: Listens to `UserRequestForAffirmation` raised by the bridge contract.
+   - `Arbitrary-Message`: Listens to `UserRequestForAffirmation` raised by the bridge contract.
-   - `ERC20-to-ERC20` and `ERC20-to-Native`: Listens to `Transfer` events raised by the token contract.
+   - `ERC20-to-Native`: Listens to `Transfer` events raised by the token contract.

 ### Sender
 A sender subscribes to the queue and keeps track of the nonce.
 It takes jobs from the queue, extracts transaction data, adds the proper nonce, and sends it to the network.